rbartelme/a_halleri/README.md

 * **NOTE:** the Colab Notebook will not have the CPU power to run the structure learning algorithm, it is very computationally intensive (~4 hrs on a server with >250 cores).

 * Optionally this could use CyVerse to host a notebook with the analysis data??

+---

+## Running Docker Container Image:

+To run the `causalnex` container image, mounting your current working directory (probably this repo) as the foler `/work` inside the spinning container.

+`docker run --rm --gpus all -it -v $(pwd):/work -w /work rbartelme/pytorch-causalnex:0.0.2`

+### Example for running structure learning